TylerTemp/SaintsField/README.md

 ### Change Log ###

-**5.4.3**
+**5.4.4**

-1. Add: `[SaintsDictionary]` now works with `ShowInInspector`
+1. Improve: `MinValue` & `MaxValue` now behaves more naturally if you use both attributes together
-2. Fix: `SaintsDictionary` the input element was a bit out of area
+2. Fix: `MinMaxSlider` did not check the callback boundary automaticlly when edited (used to require a ctrl/cmd+s)
-3. Fix: `ListDrawerSettings` in `ShowInInspector`, the searching function was not case-insensetive
+3. Fix: `Table` incorrect indent
-4. Fix: `SaintsDictionary` failed to take an initial value if you create one at runtime
+4. Fix: Serialized Data might incorrectly read `null` value when `Instantiate` a prefab

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.